-Ensure that the low oil pressure warning light extinguishes shortly after starting.
+Ensure that the low oil pressure warning light remains off after starting and the 'oil Pr' is not visible in the instrument's display screen.

 Stop the engine and re-check the oil level.
 Adjust if necessary.

 Disposal of Used Engine Oil and Oil Filters